Header Banner

-How To: Set Up a Remote Desktop Connection Easily & Quickly on Your Computer
+How to Set Up a Remote Desktop Connection Easily & Quickly on Your Computer

 Has your grandmother ever called you complaining about her internet not working?
 Don't you wish you could just see what she was talking about and fix it instead of having her try to explain why the mouse won't double-click on the thingamajig?